Bay Area Barns and Trails (BABT)

 Friends of San Pedro Valley Park

 The Friends of San Pedro Valley Park are a diverse group of individuals brought together by love of nature and concern for the park.
 Working for the benefit of all users of San Pedro Valley Park, the Friends play a significant role in supporting the park staff in their activities and in interpreting the park’s resources to the public.
-An enjoyable and informative series of natural history lectures presented at the Visitor Center are also sponsored by the Friends of San Pedro Valley Park.
-We are dedicated to the preservation and enjoyment of San Pedro Valley County Park and new members are always welcome.
-More information is available on our website
+The Friends of San Pedro Valley Park also sponsor an enjoyable and informative series of natural history lectures presented as webinars or at the Visitor Center.

 The Trail Center is an all volunteer organization that builds and maintains trails in the Bay Area.
 Founded in 1983 and headquartered in Palo Alto, the trail center organizes safe, fun, friendly, & rewarding trail building events.
 It partners with Park agencies at the county (e.g., San Mateo County Parks), state (e.g., CA State Parks), and national and local levels.